cellphone4ET/family-mash/README.md

 # Family.mash

-Gone are the days of forgetting the annivesaries and birthdays of your family members.
-Users of Family.mash enter their loved one's basic information and the app will send users timely email reminders to send them best wishes.
+Gone are the days of forgetting the anniversaries and birthdays of your family members!
+With Family.mash users of enter their loved one's basic information and on the big day the app will send them an email reminder to send their best wishes.

 #### Motivation

 This app was inspired by the younger-generation's mass-exodus from Facebook and all the unacknowledged birthdays that go by due to former Facebook users no longer being notified of their friend's and family's upcoming birthdays.

 But wait- there's more!
-As an added bonus, anniversary reminders have also been added for those user's family members who are either married or in a long term-relationship that merits a celebratory phone call once a year.
+As an added bonus, anniversary reminders have also been added for those users family members who are either married or in a long term-relationship (both of which merit a celebratory phone call, obviously).

 #### Live Demo